-Long Island Trading 44 (Pty) Ltd is responsible for ensuring that all contractors, labourers and any other appointed person/entity acting on their behalf, remain compliant with the conditions of the received authorisations, as well as the provisions of all other applicable legislation and guidelines, including interalia.
+Johannes Jurie Klue is responsible for ensuring that all contractors, labourers and any other appointed person/entity acting on their behalf, remain compliant with the conditions of the received authorisations, as well as the provisions of all other applicable legislation and guidelines, including interalia:

-- National Environmental Management Act (NEMA) (Act No 107 of 1998, as amended); - National Environmental Management Biodiversity Act (Act 10 of 2004); - National Environmental Management: Waste Act (Act 59 of 2008); - National Water Act (Act 36 of 1998) - National Forest Act (Act No 84 of 1998); - National Heritage Resources Act (Act No 25 of 1999); - Occupational Health and Safety Act (Act 85 of 1993); - Subdivision of Agricultural Land (Act No. 70 of 1970) - Guideline for emp's for state-subsidised housing: Considerations to be taken into account in preparation of EMPs for state-subsidised housing (February 2019)
+- National Environmental Management Act (NEMA) (Act No 107 of 1998, as amended); - National Environmental Management Biodiversity Act (Act 10 of 2004); - National Environmental Management: Waste Act (Act 59 of 2008); - National Water Act (Act 36 of 1998) - National Forest Act (Act No 84 of 1998);

+- National Heritage Resources Act (Act No 25 of 1999); - Occupational Health and Safety Act (Act 85 of 1993); - Subdivision of Agricultural Land (Act No. 70 of 1970) - Guideline for emp's for state-subsidised housing: Considerations to be taken into account in preparation of EMPs for state-subsidised housing (February 2019)

-The above listed legislation have general applicability to most development applications, and it is the responsibility of Long Island Trading 44 (Pty) Ltd to ensure that all contractors and employees are aware of their obligations in terms of these Acts.
+The above listed legislation has general applicability to most development applications, and it is Johannes Jurie Klue's responsibility to ensure that all contractors and employees are aware of their obligations in terms of these Acts.
 This EMPr does not detract from any other legal requirements.